-- 1980 President, Representative Director of Sammy Industry Co., Ltd. (now Sammy Corporation) - 2004 Chairman of the Board, Representative Director of SEGA CORPORATION Chairman and CEO, Representative Director of SEGA CORPORATION Chairman and CEO, Representative Director of SEGA CORPORATION Chairman, President and CEO, Representative Director of the Company - 2007 President, CEO and COO, Representative Director of SEGA CORPORATION 2008 Chairman and CEO, Representative Director of the above 2012 Chairman of the Board of Sammy Corporation 2013 Chairman and CEO, Representative Director of the above
+- 1980 President, Representative Director of Sammy Industry Co., Ltd. (now Sammy Corporation) - 2004 Chairman of the Board, Representative Director of SEGA CORPORATION Chairman and CEO, Representative Director of SEGA CORPORATION Chairman and CEO, Representative Director of SEGA CORPORATION Chairman, President and CEO, Representative Director of the Company - 2007 President, CEO and COO, Representative Director of SEGA CORPORATION 2008 Chairman and CEO, Representative Director of the above 2012 Chairman of the Board of Sammy Corporation - 2013 Chairman and CEO.
+Representative Director of the above.

-- 2013 Chairman and CEO, Representative Director of the above 2015 Advisor to NDK (current position) 2016 Chairman, President, CEO and COO, Representative Director of the Company 2017 Chairman and CEO, Representative Director of the Company Chairman of the Board, Representative Director of Sammy Corporation (current position) Honorary Chairman of the Board of SEGA Holdings Co., Ltd. (now SEGA CORPORATION) (current position)

-2018 Chairman and Group CEO, Representative Director of the Company

-- 2021 Chairman, Representative Director of the Company (current position) 2022 Chief Advisor of PHOENIX RESORT CO., LTD. (current position) Honorary Advisor of Japan Amusement Industry Association (current position)
+- 2015 Advisor to NDK (current position) 2016 Chairman, President, CEO and COO, Representative Director of the Company 2017 Chairman and CEO, Representative Director of the Company Chairman of the Board, Representative Director of Sammy Corporation (current position) Honorary Chairman of the Board of SEGA Holdings Co., Ltd. (now SEGA CORPORATION) (current position) - 2018 Chairman and Group CEO, Representative Director of the Company - 2021 Chairman, Representative Director of the Company (current position) 2022 Chief Advisor of PHOENIX RESORT CO., LTD. (current position) Honorary Advisor of Japan Amusement Industry Association (current position)

-- 2004 Joined Sammy Corporation

-- 2005 Joined SEGA CORPORATION

-- 2012 Senior Vice President, Director of the Board of the Company Senior Vice President, Director of the Board of SEGA CORPORATION 2014 Senior Vice President, Director of the Board of Sammy Corporation

-- 2014 Senior Vice President, Director of the Board of Sammy Corporation Deputy COO, Representative Director of SEGA CORPORATION 2015 Deputy COO, Representative Director of Sammy Corporation 2016 President and COO, Representative Director of the above Executive Vice President, Director of the Board of the Company 2017 President and COO, Representative Director of the Company President and CEO, Representative Director of Sammy Corporation (current position) Chairman and CEO, Representative Director of SEGA Games Co., Ltd. (now SEGA CORPORATION) (current position) - (now SEGA CORPORATION) (current position) 2018 President and Group COO, Representative Director of the Company Chairman of the Board of PHOENIX RESORT CO, LTD, (current position) 2021 President and Group CEO, Representative Director of the Company (current position) - Chairman of the Board of Sammy Networks Co., Ltd. (current position) Officer of NDIX (current position) Officer of KEIZAI DOYUKAI (Japan Association of Corporate Executives) (current position) 2022 Chairman of the Board of TMS ENTERTAINMENT CO., LTD. (current position) Chairman of the Board of Sunrockers, Ltd. (current position)
+- 2005 Joined SEGA CORPORATION - 2012 Senior Vice President, Director of the Board of the Company Senior Vice President, Director of the Board of SEGA CORPORATION 2014 Senior Vice President, Director of the Board of Sammy Corporation - Deputy COO, Representative Director of SEGA CORPORATION 2015 Deputy COO, Representative Director of Sammy Corporation 2016 President and COO, Representative Director of the above - Executive Vice President, Director of the Board of the Company - 2017 President and COO, Representative Director of the Company President and CEO, Representative Director of Sammy Corporation (current position Chairman and CEO, Representative Director of SEGA Games Co., Ltd. - (now SEGA CORPORATION) (current position) President and Group COO, Representative Director of the Company Chairman of the Board of PHOENIX RESORT CO, LTD, (current position) President and Group CEO, Representative Director of the Company (current position) Chairman of the Board of Sammy Networks Co., Ltd. (current position) - Officer of KETZAI DOYUKAI (Japan Association of Corporate Executives) (current position) 2022 Chairman of the Board of TMS ENTERTAINMENT CO., LTD. (current position) - Chairman of the Board of Sunrockers, Ltd. (current position)